LivePersonInc/developer-center/pages/documents/HistoricalData/DataAccessAPI/overview.md

 Brands can use this data in data warehouse systems as well as create customized reports from a combination of their own data, data provided by Conversational Cloud advanced analytics and other 3rd parties data system they are working with.

-Data access is not a default function of LiveEngage; it must be configured separately for each account.
+Data access is not a default function of Conversational Cloud; it must be configured separately for each account.
 The four types of data supported and configurable in each account are as follows:

 * Agent Activity